Grieving on Mother's Day

 08th March 2020

 Mother’s Day or Mothering Sunday can be a wonderful day for many, but it can be such a difficult day for some, especially those who are grieving a related loss.
 Since writing this original blog, Mother's Day will be different for many, due to 'social distancing' and 'self isolation'.
-So now is the time to think of anyone who may be struggling, through a grief or through these uncertain times.
+So now is the time to think of anyone who may be struggling with grief during these uncertain times.

 Of course such a day touches so many - adults/children who have lost their mother, mothers who have lost a child, women who have suffered a miscarriage or are struggling to conceive, those in estranged families, adopted children/adults who maybe don’t know their biological mother, children who have lost a grandmother, grandmothers who have lost a grandchild, husbands and fathers who have lost a wife or daughter, the list goes on.
 The actual day and the build-up beforehand can be incredibly difficult and evoke powerful memories, emotions and feelings which are truly personal to each individual and each relationship loss.